GenomicsAotearoa/Introduction-to-R/docs/03-basics-factors-dataframes.md

     set to true TRUE.
 Setting it to FALSE will treat any non-numeric column to a character type. `read.csv()` documentation, you will also see you can explicitly type your columns using the `colClasses` argument.
-Other R packages (such as the Tidyverse "readr") don't have this particular conversion issue, but many packages will still try to guess a data type.
+Other R packages (such as the Tidyverse `readr`) don't have this particular conversion issue, but many packages will still try to guess a data type.